Click below to speak to a Diamond Consultant or customer service.1 888-658-6372

 Every diamond is judged by several graders to insure that accurate color and fluorescence grades are assigned.
 Each grader is unaware of the opinions of the other graders.
 Only when there is sufficient agreement between individual graders is a color grade assigned.
 Since light source and background can have a significant impact on the appearance of color within a diamond, the grading environment is kept to a neutral gray and white.

-For round brilliant diamonds, a cut grade is assigned once the color and clarity grading process is complete.
-The diamond's brightness, fire, and scintillation are assessed and incorporated into the cut grade.
-The diamond's measurements, proportions, facet angles, polish, and symmetry are also factored into the final cut grade.
+For cut grade is assigned once the color and clarity grading process is complete.
+The diamond's , , and are assessed and incorporated into the cut grade.
+The diamond's measurements, proportions, facet angles, polish, and symmetry are also factored into the final cut grade.diamonds, a

 As diamonds move through the grading process, they are monitored by a central tracking department using electronic surveillance equipment which can pinpoint the diamond's exact location at any time.
 Upon completion of each grading step, diamonds return to the inventory control department before being sent to the next step.
 This insures that the distribution of diamonds to graders is completely random.

-Every diamond receiving a diamond dossier certificate is laser inscribed with the GIA certificate number.
-Diamonds receiving a full grading report can also be laser inscribed at the owner's request.
+Every diamond receiving a diamondcertificate is with the GIA certificate number.
+Diamonds receiving a full can also be laser inscribed at the owner's request.
 Any laser inscription is noted on the certificate itself.

 Once the grading process is complete, GIA issues the diamond's certification.
 The report is printed with micro print lines, a hologram, and other security components before being laminated.
 This helps to prevent tampering while preserving the certificate over time.
 The final report is then placed in a protective sleeve and delivered to the owner, along with the originally submitted diamond.